ENGS-96-summer25/assignment1-chrisk1426/README.md

 ## General Rules and Instructions

 ### Plagiarism Note and Late Policy
 Copying code (either from other students or from external sources) is strictly prohibited!
 Late submissions will generally not be accepted.
-In case of serious illness or emergency, please notify TA team under `[TODO: EMAIL HERE]`
+In case of serious illness or emergency, please notify TA team under `matthew.t.khoo.25@dartmouth.edu`

 ### Publishing Code on Personal Git Repositories
 We explicitly ask you to not create any public repositories containing copies of these assignments or solutions to them.
 In any case do not include any terms that are identifiably related to this course and make the repository easily searchable.